Prithwish10/Aucteria/README.md

 The application is based on the **event-driven microservice architecture**, that uses events to trigger and communicate between decoupled microservices.
 It has 3 microservices:
-* **Auth Service**:
+* **Auth Service**

   * This service helps us to handle authentication and authorization using **Auth0**.
-  * It will have an authorizer lambda function which will authorize the users using **Jason Web Token (JWT).
+  * It will have an authorizer lambda function which will authorize the users using **Jason Web Token (JWT)**.
   * We will also introduce the authorizet in our **API Gateway**, which means every request will be authorised using JWT.
 This will ensure that our APIs are protected, and we also get to know the identity of the caller.

 * **Auction Service**:
   * It will have 6 lambda functions, out of which 5 of them are used for CRUD operations, i.e., creating an auction, getting a single auction, placing a bid on an auction, and uploading an auction picture.
   * For these 5 lambda functions request will come from the **API Gateway**.
   * When a user creates an auction, we'll process the auction by doing some validations, and we'll write the auction to the **DynamoDB** table.
   * The 6th lambda function that we have in this service is called the processAuction.
+  * For these 5 lambda functions request will come from the **API Gateway**.
+  * When a user creates an auction, we'll process the auction by doing some validations, and we'll write the auction to the **DynamoDB** table.
+  * he 6th lambda function that we have in this service is called the processAuction.
   * This 6th function will get triggered by the **AWS EventBridge** periodically.
 And what the function will do is to close an auction after 1 hour being     open.
 After closing the auction, we need to send email to the highest bidder and seller and the outcome.
   * This brings us to the Notification Service.

 * **Notification Service**:
   * It will have an **AWS SQS**.
   * processAuction lambda function in the Auction Service will send messages/emails to this queue.
-  * The messages will then be picked up by a **sendEmail** lambda function, and an email will be send with the **AWS SES** service.
+  * The messages will then be picked up by a **sendEmail** lambda function, and an email will be send using **AWS SES**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>